Iceland: Geography

 Iceland is at the juncture of the Arctic Ocean and the North Atlantic Ocean.
 The main island is entirely south of the Arctic Circle, which passes through the small Icelandic island of Grímsey off the main island's northern coast.
 The country lies between latitudes 63 and 68°N, and longitudes 25 and 13°W.

-Iceland is closer to continental Europe than to mainland North America, although it is closest to Greenland (290 km), an island of North America.
+Iceland is closer to continental Europe than to mainland North America, although it is closest to Greenland, an island of North America.
 Iceland is generally included in Europe for geographical, historical, political, cultural, linguistic, and practical reasons.
 Geologically, the island includes parts of both continental plates.
 The closest bodies of land in Europe are the Faroe Islands (420 km); Jan Mayen Island (570 km); Shetland and the Outer Hebrides, both about 740 km; and the Scottish mainland and Orkney, both about 750 km.
 The nearest part of Continental Europe is mainland Norway, about 970 km away, while mainland North America is 2070 km away, at the northern tip of Labrador.